 Hawley House accommodation near Devonport is situated on a 150 hectare property which straddles the 'Point Sorell' peninsula and is bounded by the Narawntapu National Park.
 Hawley is ideally located as your base in Northern Tasmania, central to all the major attractions and services.
 The coastline is both wild and romantic in some places and secluded and sheltered in others offering wonderful walks and picnic spots.
 The coastal heathlands are a haven for wild fauna and flora.

-A short drive to Devonport, visit “Home Hill” the National Trust home of Joe Lyons, Tasmania`s only Prime Minister, then take the old coast road to the idyllic seaside town of Penguin.
-Head south on the Riana road at the foot of the Dial Ranges and drop down to the magical Gunns Plains where the hop fields thrive on fertile river flats.
-Visit the Gunns Plains Caves before taking the road to the Leven Canyon, stroll to the lookout at the top of the canyon (or slither down to its bottom).
+A short drive to Devonport, visit “Home Hill” the National Trust home of Joe Lyons, Tasmania`s only Prime Minister, then take the old coast road to the idyllic seaside town of Penguin 1 .
+Head south on the Riana road at the foot of the Dial Ranges and drop down to the magical Gunns Plains 2 where the hop fields thrive on fertile river flats.
+Visit the Gunns Plains Caves 3 before taking the road to the Leven Canyon 4 , stroll to the lookout at the top of the canyon.
 Past this is the

 Stanley itself is situated at the foot of ‘The Nut’ - an extinct volcano accessible by either a steep walking track or a leisurely chairlift ride to the summit.
-If time permits, visit the seal colonies by boat, Mawbanna`s beautiful Dip Falls and the renowned Tarkine wilderness on the return journey.
-Highfield House, the historic Woolnorth 'Highfield' homestead of Van Diemen’s Land Company fame is well worth a visit.
+If time permits, visit the seal colonies by boat, take a detour to Mawbanna`s beautiful Dip Falls and venture through the renowned Tarkine wilderness on the return journey.
+Highfield House, the historic 1820s Woolnorth homestead of Van Diemen’s Land Company fame is located just out of town and is well worth a tour.